arjanverduijn/kanboard-username-avatar/README.md

 * Download the zip file and decompress all files in the directory `plugins/`
 * Copy all the files in this repository into the folder `plugins/UsernameAvatar`

-Note: Plugin folder is case-sensitive.
+Note: Plugin directory name is case-sensitive.

 Documentation
 -------------